 The Feathered Pipe Foundation is proud to have helped launch, through its past fiscal sponsorship, the Veterans Yoga Project, founded by Dr. Daniel J. Libby.
 He founded the Veterans Yoga Project as an effort to increase the resources that are available to Veterans with post-traumatic stress and other trauma-related difficulties and to the yoga therapists who work with them.

-Veterans Yoga Project is partnering with the Feathered Pipe Foundation again in the summer of 2019 for Veteran Yoga Project’s annual summit.
-We are also raising funds for teacher training programs in the summer of 2020 at the Ranch.
+Veterans Yoga Project is partnering with the Feathered Pipe Foundation again in the summer of 2020.
+We are currently raising funds for two, 10-day teacher training programs at the Ranch in 2020.
+Stay tuned!

 Veterans Yoga Project